Cantera/cantera-website/pages/compiling/dependencies.rst

   * Required to build the Cantera Python module, and to run significant portions of the test suite.
-  * Known to work with versions 1.8.1-1.14.0.
-Expected to work with versions >= 1.8.1.
+  * Expected to work with versions >= 1.12.0.
+1.14.0 or newer is recommended.
-  * Must be installed for each of the Python packages that will be built

 * `Cython <http://cython.org/>`__

   * Required version >=0.23 to build the Python module.
-Must be installed for the same Python where SCons is installed.

 * `Ruamel.yaml <https://pypi.org/project/ruamel.yaml/>`__